this site demands javascript Skip to main content

 Your request must include the following:

-• Stamp or letterhead with pharmacy’s name, address
+• Stamp or letterhead of pharmacy’s name, address.

-• National Provider Identifier (NPI) of the prescribing physician and pharmacy
+• National Provider Identifier (NPI) of the physician and pharmacy.

 How to obtain a temporary supply of your drug?
 (Transition Policy)